-Place outdoors in a bright, sunny location away from extreme elements.
+Place outdoors in a bright location away from extreme elements.
 Do not place in an area that gets intense sun or your plants will burn.

 Some of the tender plants may require a week or so to adjust.
 Keep lightly misting, and they’ll bounce back.
 I encourage you to read these succulent care tips, read this post.

 Note: Do not bring the succulent centerpiece inside unless the log has been treated for insects.
-You don’t want any surprises!
+You don’t want any pesky surprises!

 For another project idea using logs, check out my country garden party table centerpieces.
 I also love this succulent wreath by Today’s Creative Life.
 Lovely ideas for small backyard weddings or gatherings!